The part of business value over and above the total value of all identifiable business assets.

 Institutional goodwill is associated with the business, its position in the marketplace and its ability to effectively serve its customers.

-Professional practice goodwill, as the name implies, is associated with professional practices such as doctors, lawyers, CPAs, architects, engineers and other professional services.
-Unlike business goodwill, the professional practice goodwill has two components:
+Professional practice goodwill, as the name implies, is found in professional practices such as doctors, lawyers, CPAs, architects, engineers and other professional services.
+Professional practice goodwill has two distinct components:

 - Practitioner goodwill

 Practitioner goodwill relates to the skill and reputation of professionals as individual contributors.